ff6347/rundgang2025/src/data/briefings-long/the-archives.md

 You've built things.
 You've broken things.
 You've coded, glitched, clicked, blinked, and drawn.
 Now it's time to reflect and document.

 Your task is to create a microsite that archives your projects from this semester: from analog algorithms to blinking lights.
-This is not just a collection—it's your own web-based exhibition.
+This is not just a collection.
+It's your own web-based exhibition.

 #### Your Mission